+Cover

-Cover credit: Rendering by Jared Patterson.
-Top 1%: AUT is ranked in the world's top 251-300 universities (Times Higher Education World University Rankings 2020).
+Top 1%: AUT is ranked in the world's top 251-300 universities (Times Higher Education World University Rankings 2021).

 Disclaimer: Although every reasonable effort is made to ensure accuracy, the information in this document is provided as a general guide only for students and is subject to change.
 All students enrolling at AUT should consult its official document, the AUT Calendar, which is available online at aut.ac.nz/calendar, to ensure that they are aware of, and comply with, all regulations, requirements and policies.